Faculty

 Member of: American Accounting Association (AAA); Korean Accounting Association (KAA).

-Ad hoc reviewer for: Journal of Accounting and Economics; The Accounting Review; Review of Accounting Studies; Management Science; Journal of Management Accounting Research; Abacus; Journal of Accounting Literature; Asia-Pacific Journal of Accounting and Economics; Seoul Journal of Business; Bulletin of Economic Research; Journal of Infrastructure, Policy and Development; AAA Annual Meetings; FARS Midyear Meetings; Hawaii Accounting Research Conference; Israel Science Foundation.
+Ad hoc reviewer for: Journal of Accounting and Economics; The Accounting Review; Review of Accounting Studies; Management Science; Journal of Management Accounting Research; Abacus; Journal of Accounting Literature; Asia-Pacific Journal of Accounting and Economics; Seoul Journal of Business; Finance Research Letters; Bulletin of Economic Research; Journal of Infrastructure, Policy and Development; AAA Annual Meetings; FARS Midyear Meetings; Hawaii Accounting Research Conference; Israel Science Foundation.

 [Professional Experience]